Gatwick, Stansted, Manchester, Birmingham, Bristol

 Amsterdam (AMS) from Stansted or Gatwick: Ryanair and easyJet both serve this.
 Around £50–75 one-way for May 1.
 Amsterdam in May is 16°C and green — not beach weather, but a great city.
 Keukenhof closes mid-May so tulip season is nearly over, but the city itself is worth it at these prices.

-Malaga (AGP) from Gatwick or Manchester: easyJet from Gatwick showing around £90–120 one-way for May 1–2.
+Malaga (AGP) from Gatwick: easyJet from Gatwick showing around £90–120 one-way for May 1–2.
 Higher than earlier in the year, but Malaga at 22°C in early May is genuinely good.
-Jet2 from Manchester is competitive at similar pricing with bags included — compare totals.

 See live prices now — fares change daily.
 Search real-time results from Aviasales.